Maria CarpenaEmerging Trends & Research Writer

 Knowing who your competitors are and what they’re doing is crucial in marketing.
 Doing so can help you see how you stack up against them and what other strategies you need to implement to get ahead of them.

-Conduct a competitive analysis by researching the key players in your industry.
+On this step on how to do a marketing plan, conduct a competitive analysis by researching the key players in your industry.
 Analyze their website, content, and social media presence.
 You can even visit their physical location.

 Conduct a SWOT analysis of your competitors by identifying the following: